BruceXSK/BruceXSK.github.io/_pages/research.md

 Thus, we propose the Circular Accessible Depth (CAD), a robust traversability representation for an unmanned ground vehicle (UGV) to learn traversability in various scenarios containing irregular obstacles.
 To predict CAD, we propose a neural network, namely CADNet, with an attention-based multi-frame point cloud fusion module, Stability-Attention Module (SAM), to encode the spatial features from point clouds captured by LiDAR.

+Some typical operating scenarios of UGV and the visualization of CAD are shown below.

 ![Typical scenes](/images/research_typical_scene.png)